benhvt/VALIDICLUST/README.md

 # Overview

-`VALIDICLUST` (VALId Inference for post-CLUstering Separation Testing) is a package for ensuring valid inference after data clustering.
+`VALIDICLUST` (VALID Inference for post-CLUstering Separation Testing) is a package for ensuring valid inference after data clustering.
 This problem occurs when clustering forces differences between groups of observations to build clusters.
 This leads to an inflation of the Type I